ElectricRCAircraftGuy/eRCaGuy_dotfiles/home/.ssh/README.md

 # Re-source your ~/.bashrc file when done adding the alias above for the first time.
 Note that if on
 # Ubuntu this also automatically re-sources your ~/.bash_aliases file if you have one!
 . ~/.bashrc

+# Use the alias created above to connect to the board
+gs_ssh
 ```

-<a id="apply-ubuntus-settings-for-all-users-who-log-into-the-root-username-on-the-target-device"></a>
+<a id="alternatively-here-is-how-to-apply-ubuntus-settings-for-all-users-who-log-into-the-root-username-on-the-target-device"></a>
-### Apply Ubuntu's settings for ALL users who log into the `root` username on the target device
+### Alternatively, here is how to apply Ubuntu's settings for ALL users who log into the `root` username on the target device

 If your target filesystem's home directory is NOT read-only, you can affect the environment for ALL users like this: